Creating the Sketchtoon Coffee Calendar

 Sketching

 Once I’d selected my 12 drinks and had reference materials gathered, it was time to start the sketching process.
-Using a Moleskine Pocket Sketchbook, I first penciled out the structure of each drawing, then created the illustrations on the page.
+Using a Moleskine Pocket Sketchbook, I first penciled out the structure of each drawing and then created the illustrations on the page.
 The last step: drawing the title of the drink and writing in the text on the left and right sides.

 Scanning and Colorization